Arjunbadola/arjunbadola.github.io/README.md

 2. Charlie Munger: After reading about him I developed my diversification framework, which is having multi-disciplinary approach (Mental Models) towards investing but opposite in terms of portfolio by having a concentrated portfolio.

-3. Prof. Sanjay Bakshi: He is also heavily influenced by the above two mentioned but I liked his valuation method which includes three stages of margin of safety.
-Further, his multidisciplinary approach is one thing which I admire.
+3. Prof. Sanjay Bakshi: He is also heavily influenced by the above two mentioned but I like his multidisciplinary approach which is specific to Indian markets.
+He needs no introduction, you just need to read [his blog](https://fundooprofessor.wordpress.com/) and you will understand why I admire him.
+Plus, I also got a chance to talk to him over zoom call and had a great discussion over one of my articles he liked, which was like dream come true!

 4. Bharat Shah: After reading his book I realized how important it is to look for growth in companies.
 Here is a qoute by him which would summarize this concept: "When growth goes away, equities reduce to a bond.
 It will be treated like a bond for a while.
 If the picture deteriorates further, then it will be treated worse than a bond."